fyne-io/developer.fyne.io/canvas/image.md

 continue to render well as sizes change.
 Be careful when using original image sizes as they may not behave exactly as expected with different user interface scales.
-As Fyne allows the entire user interface to scale a 25px image file may not be the same height as a 25 height fyne object.
+As Fyne allows the entire user interface to scale, a 25px image file may not be the same height as a 25 height fyne object.